MisterWest11/Data-Governance-Accelerator/Data-Governance-Accelerator chapter 2.md

 The immense value of data also creates new risks, such as cyberattacks with potentially devastating consequences.

 The author argues that data might be the most valuable asset in the world, signifying a new era for data and its impact on our careers.

+**Data-Driven Decision-Making**

+Data empowers better decision-making.
+Reading online reviews is a simple example of this concept in action.

+Data-driven decisions can range from simple choices (like picking a restaurant) to complex strategic choices (like entering a new market).

+Good quality data is crucial for effective decision-making.
+Using bad data can lead to poor choices and negative consequences.

+The abundance of data we have today is a feature of the 21st century, but ensuring data quality requires specific actions and data governance plays a central role in achieving this.

+**Data as The New Oil**

+* Data is like oil in the sense that it fuels the digital economies of the 21st century, just as oil powered industrial economies in the past.

+* Both data and oil are valuable but require processing to be useful.
+Oil needs refining, and data needs organization and analysis to extract insights.

+* Major tech companies like Facebook and Google are the big players in the data economy, similar to how oil companies dominated in the past.

+* Other industries are also leveraging data to transform their operations and generate revenue.

+* The analogy extends to the issue of control.
+Just like control over oil granted immense power, companies with vast amounts of valuable data hold significant influence.

+* The passage concludes by mentioning potential risks associated with a few big players controlling personal data.

+**Data Ownership**

+Data ownership refers to the rights and control a person, team, or organization has over specific data sets.
+This control can range from basic oversight to strict legal regulations.
+Here's a breakdown of the concept:

+Accountability: Similar to assigning responsibility in projects, data ownership ensures someone is accountable for managing a data set.

+Spectrum of Control: The level of control can vary.
+Data ownership might involve basic oversight or enforce strict rules regarding data access and usage.

+Example: Data related to intellectual property (copyrights, trade secrets) will likely have strong ownership controls, including limitations on who can access it and how it can be used.